-February 15, 1974 The 80 foot steel tug Martin D capsized and sank while towing logs in Sumner Strait near Wrangell Narrows.
-Three of four crewmembers were lost.
-Wind caught the barge that the Martin D was towing and blew it ahead of the tug causing her to capsize.
+February 15, 1974 The 80 foot steel tug Martin D capsized and sank February 15, 1974 in Sumner Strait near Wrangell Narrows.
+Three of her four crewmen were lost.
+Wind caught the barge that the Martin D was towing and blew it ahead of the tug causing her to capsize and sink.
 Lost were captain Jack MacKinnon, Jack Sanders (42) and Al Kite (51).
-Mike MacIntyre (22) was the only survivor.
+Mike MacIntyre (22) was the sole survivor.

 September 9, 1974 Six people perished when an unnamed small boat capsized and was lost in Golovnin Bay, 90 miles east of Nome.